allfed/Historical-Food-Shocks/README.md

 - Shock threshold values (default is 5%)
 - Specific crops to include in the analysis
 - Date range for the analysis

-### Visualizing results

-The package includes visualization tools in the `scripts` directory to represent food production shocks:

-- Choropleth maps showing shock magnitudes across countries
-- Time series plots of shocks for specific countries or regions

 ## Getting the data